joshmarinacci/webxr-workshop-intro/part1/instructions.md

 This is implemented by the hit-test component, which asks the user to tap where the anchor should go.

-Import the hit-test component by including this script at the top (but after the other scripts).
+Import the `hit-test` component by including this script at the top (but after the other scripts).
+Depending on where you are building this page, you may need to change the path to `hit-test.js`.

 ```html
     <script src="../resources/hit-test.js"></script>
 ```

-Apply the hit-test component to the scene by changing a-scene to look like this:
+Apply the `hit-test` component to the scene by changing `a-scene` to look like this:

 ```html
 <a-scene hit-test>